sunilnandihalli/CarND-MPC-Project/README.md

 **The choice of Timestep Length and Elapsed duration**

+ * Smaller timestep is usually better as the errors due to the linearization assumption will be small.
+ * we can't make the timestep too small as this would mean a Large N to be able to adequately see any curvature coming ahead.
+Large N means that we will have to do a lot of computation.
+So we strike a compromise.

   The latency played a major role in the choice of time-step.
 Since there would be no control-input to the simulator during the latency period, I decided to use a time step equal to that of the latency.
 Since as you can see in the above equations, I properly integrated the terms without making any linearization assumptions.
 Because of this, reducing the length of the time-step would give me no added advantage.
 The elapsed duration was simply 100 times the timestep-length.
 The choice of the number of steps should be large enough to adequately see any curvature in the guide-points returned by the simulator.
   Since we are able change the throttle or steering angle everytime we get to make the decision, I estimated the amount of elapsed time from my previous control input to the current control-input and used that as the time-step.
 Because of this, the timestep used during every control-input is different.

+**The guide points are transformed to the car coordinate system** While not absolutely necessary, due to the way the problem was setup in class, we need to transform the guide-points to the car-coordinate system.
+This can make some calculations simpler.

 **Handling the latency of the control input**